lolgab/mill-scalablytyped/README.md

 ### scalablyTypedBasePath

 The base path where package.json and node_modules are.
+When overriding you need to override also `scalablyTypedPackageJson` accordingly.

+### scalablyTypedPackageJson

+The base path where package.json and node_modules are.
 Defaults to the project root directory (the directory of `build.mill`).
+When overriding you need to override also `scalablyTypedBasePath` accordingly.

 ### scalablyTypedIgnoredLibs